Five Tips To Lower Blood Pressure

 Tips To Lower Blood Pressure

-May is High Blood Pressure Education Awareness Month.
-Did you know that nearly half of adults in the United States have high blood pressure?
+Nearly half of all adults in the United States are battling the silent killer: high blood pressure.
 High blood pressure can lead to serious health risks including heart attack and stroke.
 In addition to medication, there are several other measures you can take to reduce or maintain optimal blood pressure.
-Here are some tips to lower blood pressure:
+Here are some tips to manage or lower blood pressure:

 Know your numbers — First and foremost, it’s very important to know your blood pressure.
 High blood pressure is oftentimes asymptomatic so awareness is key.
 The best way to know your blood pressure is to take it yourself twice a day — but no more than that.
 Take it two hours after breakfast and one hour after dinner.
 Keep a record of these numbers and take them to your physician to discuss.